jaydendeveloper/Jaydendeveloper/README.md

 - 👋 Hi, I’m @jaydendeveloper, the developer behind gtasaguesser.com and jaycp.app
-- 📫 How to reach me: contact.jaydendev@gmail.com
+- 📫 You can reach me at: contact.jaydendev@gmail.com